HumanSignal/awesome-label-studio-configs/label-configs/ner-tagging-invoices-bio-format/README.md

 # NER Tagging for Invoices (BIO Format)

 This labeling config enables Named Entity Recognition (NER) on invoice documents using the BIO (Beginning, Inside, Outside) format.
-It combines OCR text recognition with entity tagging for key invoice elements.
+If you are handling images of invoices, you must first run the [OCR of Invoices for NER Tagging with BIO Format](../ocr-invoices-pre-ner-bio-format/) configuration to extract and verify the OCR text before proceeding with NER tagging.

 ---